snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 There's no golden rule for calculating write capacity and cluster configuration - you should experiment with different options to find the best cost-performance profile for your event volumes.
 The DynamoDB monitoring UI in AWS is helpful here because it shows you the level of throttling on your DynamoDB writes.

-<h3 id="dedupe-cold-start">2.5 Solving the cold start problem</h3>
+<h3 id="dedupe-cold-start">2.5 Solving the "cold start" problem</h3>

+The new cross-batch deduplication is powerful, but how do you handle the "cold start" problem where the event manifest table in DynamoDB starts off empty?

-To facilitate our users "cold start" deduplication problem we provide new [Event Manifest Populator][event-manifest-populator] Spark job, intended to load old events into duplicate storage, which means you don't need to wait several months to get deduplication work at full power.
+To help, we have developed a new [Event Manifest Populator][event-manifest-populator] Spark job, which lets you pre-load the DynamoDB table from your enriched event archive.

-Event Manifest Populator can be started on EMR with PyInvoke script provided by us.
-In order to run it you'll need to download script itself and install `boto` and `pyinvoke`:
+Event Manifest Populator can be started on EMR with a PyInvoke script provided by us.
+To run it, you'll need to download script itself and install `boto` and `pyinvoke`:

 {% highlight "bash" %}
 $ wget https://raw.githubusercontent.com/snowplow/snowplow/release/r88-angkor-wat/5-data-modeling/event-manifest-populator/tasks.py
 $ pip install boto pyinvoke
 {% endhighlight %}

-Last step is to start actual job:
+Last step is to run the actual job:

 {% highlight "bash" %}
 $ inv run_emr $ENRICHED_ARCHIVE_S3_PATH $STORAGE_CONFIG_PATH $IGLU_RESOLVER_PATH
 {% endhighlight %}

-Above, `inv` is CLI util installed with `pyinvoke` and `run_emr` is actual task.
+Here, the `run_emr` task sent to PyInvoke takes three positional arguments:

-It receives only three required positional arguments: `$ENRICHED_ARCHIVE_S3_PATH` is the path to enriched events archive that can be found at `aws.s3.buckets.enriched.archive` in `config.yml`, `$STORAGE_CONFIG_PATH` should be substituted with path to duplicate storage configuration JSON (not with path to `targets` directory) and last `$IGLU_RESOLVER_PATH` is well-known Iglu resolver JSON configuration.
+1. `$ENRICHED_ARCHIVE_S3_PATH` is the path to enriched events archive that can be found at `aws.s3.buckets.enriched.archive` in `config.yml`
+2. `$STORAGE_CONFIG_PATH` should be substituted with path to duplicate storage configuration JSON (not with path to `targets` directory)
+3. `$IGLU_RESOLVER_PATH` is your Iglu resolver JSON configuration

-You can also add one particularly useful positional argument: `--since` which specifies timespan of events you want to load to duplicate storage.
+You can also add one extra argument: `--since`, which specifies timespan of events you want to load to duplicate storage.
 Date is specified with `YYYY-MM-dd` format.

 You can find more about usage of Event Manifest Populator and its interface at dedicated [wiki page][event-manifest-populator].

 <h3 id="dedupe-roadmap">2.6 What's coming next for deduplication</h3>

-By introducing cross-batch natural deduplication we made problem of duplicates in Snowplow Batch pipeline neglectable.
-However, some place for improvement still exists.

-First of all, in an upcoming release we are planning to release a [Python script][python-deduplication-script] to generate SQL Runner playbook allowing you to clean out all duplicates from before the upgrade to cross-batch deduplication was enabled for your pipeline.
+Firstly, in an upcoming release we will release a [Python script][python-deduplication-script] to generate SQL allowing you to clean out all historic event duplicates, which were loaded into your Redshift cluster by earlier, pre-deduplication versions of Hadoop Shred.

-In a more distant future, we want to embed similar DynamoDB-powered deduplication logic into our real-time pipeline, where at present moment all natural duplicates are being simply erased.
-It also means current deduplication logic will eventually be released as separate library.
+Looking further ahead, we are interested in extracting our DynamoDB-powered deduplication logic into a standalone library, so that this can be used with the loaders for other storage targets, such as S3/Parquet/Avro or Snowflake. our real-time pipeline, where at present moment all natural duplicates are being simply erased.

-Last feature we need to release in order to claim win over duplicates is cross-batch synthetic deduplication, which should combine primary features of [R86 Petra][r86-petra-release] (synthetic deduplication) and R88 Angkor Wat (cross-batch deduplication) to provide you a way to eliminate synthetic duplicates across batches.

 <h2 id="upgrading">3.
 Upgrading</h2>